Scrabble (game show): Bonus squares

-Beginning in October 1984, contestants could win a cash bonus by placing a letter in a colored square and immediately solving the word.
+Beginning in October 1984, contestants won a cash bonus by placing a letter in a colored square and immediately solving the word.
 Blue squares awarded $500, while pink squares awarded $1,000.
-Beginning in 1985, the bonus rule was added to Speedword, provided a contestant guessed the word right after a letter was placed into a bonus square.
-Also, if a word was being built on a letter in a bonus square, the contestant who started the word could win the bonus with an immediate solve.
-If a contestant either placed a letter in a bonus square and gave an incorrect guess, or could not solve the word after placing the next-to-last letter in a bonus square, the opponent could win the bonus with a correct guess.
+Beginning in September 1985, the bonus rule was added to Speedword, provided a contestant guessed the word right after a letter was placed into a bonus square.
+Also, if a word was built on a letter in a bonus square, the contestant who started the word could win the bonus with an immediate solve.
+If a contestant either placed a letter in a bonus square and gave an incorrect guess, or could not solve the word after placing the next-to-last letter in a bonus square, the opponent won the bonus with a correct guess.
 Both contestants kept any bonus money they won, regardless of who won the Crossword round.
-The maximum a player could win in the crossword round was $3,500.

 For the 1993 version, money won from bonus squares was added to the Bonus Sprint jackpot instead of being awarded directly to the contestant.

 Spelling format

 The Crossword rules and payout structure were changed in April 1985.
 Once the contestant in control believed they could solve a word, they hit their buzzer and then had to fill in all the missing letters in order, one at a time.
-A mistake turned control over to the opponent and left all correctly given letters on the board; the opponent could then either try to complete the solution, otherwise draw/play tiles if no letters had been filled in, or the word would be removed from play.
+A mistake turned control over to the opponent and left all correctly given letters on the board.
+The opponent could then either try to complete the solution, draw/play tiles if no letters had been filled in, or the word would be removed from play.

-The accumulating pot from the earliest episodes returned, but money was added to it only while a contestant was giving letters after buzzing in.
-Regular, blue, and pink squares respectively added $50, $100, and $200 (later $500), and the first contestant to solve three words won the entire pot.
+The accumulating pot from the earliest episodes returned, but money was added to it only while a contestant gave letters after buzzing in.
+Regular, blue, and pink squares respectively added $50, $100, and $200 (later $500 in June), and the first contestant to solve three words won the entire pot.

 The format was changed back to the original Crossword format on September 2, 1985.
 In announcing the change, Chuck Woolery cited that popular demand had resulted in the decision.

-A series of mistakes made by a pair of contestants during this period has made rounds on various game show and television blooper programs over the years.
-While it most likely had nothing to do with the show dropping the spelling format, two contestants proved unable to spell the word "mosquitos" despite knowing the solution.